About SMARD (Spinal Muscular Atrophy with Respiratory Distress)

 There is no research around treatment options for this fatal disease, either in Germany or in the rest of Europe.
 However, as genetic research is further evolving, a therapy for a defect on a very similar gene has already been successfully developed in the USA.
 This was lead by the center for gene therapy at the Nationwide Children's Hospital in Columbus, Ohio.
 This institute has a worldwide recognition as a leading institution in the research of gene therapies.
 Jule's supervising physician, PD Dr. J. Denecke of the UKE (Universitätsklinikum Hamburg-Eppendorf) also confirms that the Center for Gene Therapy in Ohio has developed the most promising approaches for a SMARD therapy.

 Jules' parents have contacted Kathrin C. Meyer, PhD, head of the research laboratory in Ohio, as a clinical study on the gene defect IGHMBP2 is currently being prepared there.
-Since Jule was diagnosed with exactly this genetic defect, she is earmarked for this study.
+Since Jule was diagnosed with exactly this genetic defect, she hopes to participate in this study.
 Jule met the research and medical team in August 2019 and first test results have shown that she would be viable to enter the trial.